10 Mar Visiting London: A Cheat Sheet

 ALWAYS carry at least one or two backup credit and/or debit cards just in case.* Failure to do so will ensure your primary card will fail to work at the most inopportune time.
 Don’t keep them all in the same place, either.

 * Except Discover.
 Nobody outside the US knows what that is.
 AmEx is hit and miss.
+Make sure you have a VISA and/or Mastercard.

 I’ve covered much of this in my Phoning Home post but have a picked up a few tips and tricks since then.